Caring for your Linens

 OIL: Saturate stain with liquid detergent then wash as usual.

 WINE: White wine is easily removed with normal laundering.
-You can also rinse with club soda.
-For red wine: dilute stain as soon as possible with a little white wine then soak in cold water; if the stain is stubborn saturate the stain with club soda until it disappears
+You can also rinse with soda water.
+For red wine: dilute stain as soon as possible with a little white wine then soak in cold water; if the stain is stubborn saturate the stain with soda water until it disappears.

 Do not over-dry your linens by using a dryer setting that is too hot.
 This would damage the fibres.
-Set your dryer on low.
 Most dryers have an air cycle that simply air-tumbles its contents without any heat.
-Never tumble dry Linen, ideally they should be line hung or spin dried .
+Never tumble dry Linen, ideally, they should be line hung or spin dried.

-Remove your linens promptly from machine to reduce wrinkling.
-Smooth them out, by shaking them.
-Then fold carefully ready for ironing.
+Remove your linens promptly from the machine to reduce wrinkling.
+Smooth them out, by shaking them, then fold carefully ready for ironing.

 For both bedding and table linens, avoid using spray starch, which has a tendency to adhere to the surface of the iron and may also attract silverfish to the stored linens.
 To facilitate the ironing of your linens following these guidelines: